-9 West End shows and events to take teenagers to this half term
+7 West End shows suitable for teenagers this half term

 Don’t make teenagers sit inside and do homework throughout the half term.
 Make sure you’ve planned time together for a spectacular day out and spoil them with a trip to the West End.
 Win brownie points and go to see a show that will make them feel grown up and impress all their school friends.
 Combine this with a visit to one of London’s hottest attractions and you’ll know that you and your teenage kids will have a great day lined up.